Skip to content

 What is the Social Inclusion and Community Activation Programme (SICAP)?

-The Social Inclusion and Community Activation Programme (SICAP) 2018 – 2022 provides funding to tackle poverty and social exclusion at a local level through local engagement and partnerships between disadvantaged individuals, community organisations and public sector agencies.
+The Social Inclusion and Community Activation Programme (SICAP) provides funding to tackle poverty and social exclusion at a local level through engagement and partnerships between individuals experiencing disadvantage and discrimination, community organisations and public sector agencies.
 The Programme assists both individuals and local community groups through targeted local led approaches.

 Possible Supports from SICAP Community Development Team